gposingway/gposingway/README.md

 ### Are there plans to support newer ReShade versions in the future?

-Yes, the plan is to support newer ReShade versions in future updates, but in a different format fully compatible with the ReShade installation tool.
+Yes, the plan is to support newer ReShade versions in future updates, but in a different format fully compatible with the ReShade installation tool; this version is meant as a starting point.

 ## Contribution Guidelines